top of page

 Would the stakes feel as high if contestants were 'voted out' or 'asked to leave' rather than 'banished' or 'murdered'?
 Definitely not.
 Here, the programme uses verbs that stop us in our tracks.
 There's no doubt that this is a win-or-lose, make-or-break environment where small mistakes have big consequences.

-How to use this in your own writing
+How to use this in your writing

 No one wants to read something that's dull or boring.
 Injecting energy into your copy keeps customers reading.
-And bold, active verbs play a key role in this - especially in your headlines and calls to action.
+And bold, active verbs play a key role - especially in your headlines and calls to action.
 So, start strong and grab people's attention.

 Scan your work for overly formal vocabulary or alienating jargon and switch it out for something you'd use in everyday speech.
 Take out 'utilise' and swap in 'use'.
 Opt for 'start', not 'commence'.
 'So', not 'consequently'.

-Make use of emotive words like 'protect', 'empower', 'go', 'let's'.
+Use emotive words like 'protect', 'empower', 'go', 'let's'.
 Remember, your customers' decisions are emotional as well as rational.

 Lesson 4 - Building a world

 Everything about The Traitors works together to create atmosphere, spread unease and crank up often-unbearable levels of tension.
 The brooding castle, the unsettling missions and the cloaked traitors roaming dark stone corridors all fit together to create the world of the programme.
 Would it make sense if the traitors had to pick off one of the faithfuls with a 'cheeky cuddle'?
-No, they have to use a 'poisoned chalice'.
+No, they use a 'poisoned chalice'.

-How to use this in your own writing
+How to use this in your writing

 Copy, design and photography work best when they're all in sync.
 That's why it makes sense to get teams working together early on in projects rather than dropping one element in at the end.
 Mood boards are a great resource for writers as well as designers.

 And it pays to get an overview of every customer touchpoint, so they have a consistent experience from social media and emails to editorial and customer service.
-Before you start writing, think about what your reader will have already seen, what they haven't seen, and what they'll see next.
+Before you start writing, think about what your reader will have seen, what they haven't seen, and what they'll see next.
 Give them the right information at the right time.

 Lesson 5 - It pays to be yourself

-How to use this in your own writing
+How to use this in your writing

 Too often, copy starts to sound generic and repetitive across an industry.
-How many gadgets promise to 'supercharge' whatever it is you're trying to do.
+How many gadgets promise to 'supercharge' whatever it is you're trying to do?
 How many retailers have Christmas 'all wrapped up'?
 And how many brands let you do things 'your way'?

 Finding an original way to say something means customers are more likely to pay attention.
 It helps your messaging and your brand stand out from the crowd.
 Identify the cliches in your industry and find a way to turn them on their head.
 Can you find an unexpected way to say something familiar?